Fertility Fairness (formerly NIAC)

 For more than 20 years, we have campaigned for people to have equal access, as appropriate, to a full range of NHS investigations and treatments for infertility and the campaign is working - NHS treatment is much more widely available now than a few years ago, but there is still lots to do and we won't stop until everyone who is eligible can access the treatment they need!

-NIAC doesn't just lobby for fair access to treatment, we have also pushed for recognition of the psychological effects of infertility, which if left untreated, can cause unnecessary and long-lasting harm to a people’s mental and general wellbeing.
+Fertility Fairness doesn't just lobby for fair access to treatment, but has also pushed for recognition of the psychological effects of infertility, which if left untreated, can cause unnecessary and long-lasting harm to a people’s mental and general wellbeing.
 We know how unfair it is - help us to highlight that unfairness by writing to your MP or email us to find out what else you can do to help.